All About Me

 Sofiya is also an associate consultant with a focus on access and inclusion at Penn Creative Strategy.
 With a personal connection to disability inclusion, she has advocated and consulted for many schools, arts & culture organizations in New York City, including A.R.T.
 NY, Soho Repertory Theatre, NYFA and CO/LAB Theatre Company, as well as schools such as Professional Performing Arts School and Brooklyn College.
 She has created social justice initiatives and devised theatre productions with educational nonprofits including, New Victory, EnACT, Girl Be Heard, Queens Theatre and EPIC Players.
 She has developed sensitivity and anti-bias training for numerous nonprofits including Berkshire Cultural Asset Network and Little People Of America.
 She is also a public speaking advocate, who has participated in panels to teach advocacy and new language to organizations such as BRIC Arts Media, MAC, The Public, NJ Theatre Alliance, Statera Arts and many others.

 Sofiya grew up in Brooklyn, New York in a mixed family of Dominican, Taino, Italian and Syrian decent which influences much of what she performs, creates and lives.
 She received her BFA & BA in Psychology from CUNY Brooklyn College.
-She is the chair of the Dwarf Artist Coalition and a lifetime member of Little People of America (LPA).
+She is a Co-Chair of the Dwarf Artist Coalition and a lifetime member of Little People of America (LPA).
 She also has the unique skill of tap dancing and jump roping as well as unhealthy obsession with kitchen appliances and loves to cook!!